 This is a potential security issue, you are being redirected to https://csrc.nist.gov

 The blockchain data structure and proof-of-work protocol were designed to solve the problem of double spending in cryptocurrencies.
+But conventional blockchains are hard to use in many distributed system applications.
 Although blockchain has found many applications outside of cryptocurrency, many of its features are not well suited to common data management applications.
 The added trust of distributed ledgers is a valuable feature, providing greatly simplified auditability and verification of actions among multiple parties in applications such as supply chain and others, but there are tradeoffs.

 Open source code